IgniteUI/igniteui-docfx/kr/components/icon.md

 </div>

 ### Styling
-The IgxIcon allows custom stylization through the [Ignite UI for Angular Theme Library](../themes/component-themes.md).
+The igxIcon allows styling through the [Ignite UI for Angular Theme Library](../themes/component-themes.md).
 The icon's [theme]({environment:sassApiUrl}/index.html#function-igx-icon-theme) exposes a property that allows customization of the color of the component.

 #### Importing global theme
 To begin styling of the predefined icon layout, you need to import the `index` file, where all styling functions and mixins are located.